Light commercial vehicles and vans are designed to carry heavy loads and withstand intensive daily use.

 Transporting heavy loads and intensive journeys impose mechanical stresses that only a van tyre can withstand.
 Unlike passenger car tyres, van tyres require a construction capable of maintaining perfect stability, even at full load.

 On the sidewall of your tyres, the letter C ("Commercial") indicates the product has undergone resistance tests specific to light commercial vehicles.
-Unlike a standard tyre, a van tyre is tested to withstand higher inflation pressures and intensive load cycles.
+Unlike a standard tyre, a type-C commercial vehicle tyres is tested to withstand higher inflation pressures and intensive load cycles.

 The dual load index